Winnetou: Karl May movies with the Winnetou character

 All of the Winnetou movies are available on VHS tape in PAL format – some also dubbed in English under the above-mentioned English titles.
 Winnetou I–III, Der Schatz im Silbersee, Old Shatterhand, and Winnetou und Shatterhand im Tal der Toten are also available on DVD (region-code 2), but all in German only.
 In 2004–2005, the missing movies were also to reappear on DVD.
-In 2016 a bluray box with all Winnetou movies was released, they also were made available as part of the Karl May bluray box.
+In 2016 a Blu-ray box with all Winnetou movies was released; they also were made available as part of the Karl May Blu-ray box.

 In April 2009, DVDs of the cleared remastered movies were issued in the Czech Republic, selling as an add-on to the Metro newspaper for 50 Czech crowns.
 All movies are dubbed into Czech and German, with subtitles in Czech and Slovak.